-Operating expenses are salaries, income tax etc and incomes include cash received from customers and other sources by our company.
+Operating expenses are salaries, income tax, etc. Incomes include cash received from customers and other sources.

-Investing activities are the acquisition and disposal of long-term assets and other investments which are not included in as cash equivalents.
+Investing activities are the acquisition and disposal of long-term assets.
+It also includes other investments that are not cash equivalents.

-Just as we did in Operating activities, Net Cash Flow from Investment can be calculated by deducting Investment expenses from Investment incomes.
+Similar to Operating activities, you can calculate Net Cash Flow from Investment by deducting Investment expenses from incomes.

-Investment expenses like the purchase of property, Loans, etc and incomes like cash received from property sold, principal amounts of loan etc are considered.
+Investment expenses like the purchase of property, Loans, etc. Incomes like cash received from property sold, principal amounts of loan, etc are considered.

 Financing activities are activities that result in changes in the size and composition of the owner’s capital.
-Owner’s capital includes preference share capital and borrowings.
+The owner’s capital includes preference share capital and borrowings.